 Within a decade of their founding, Auckland, Wellington, Christchurch and Dunedin had established cemeteries on public land.
 While initially people of all faiths were buried together, by 1851 separate sections were established for Anglicans, Catholics, ‘dissenters’ or ‘non-conformists’, and Jews.

 In the early 21st century headstones were once again used to mark where bodies or ashes were interred.
 Etched images and photographs were increasingly used on the headstones.

 Maintaining graves and headstones, bringing flowers or planting around a grave or memorial plaque has always been important.
 Friends and relatives are most likely to visit graves on special occasions such as the birthday of the deceased or times of religious significance such as Christmas or Easter.
-While family members are expected to maintain graves, responsibility for their upkeep often falls to local councils, as family members may die or move away.
+While family members are expected to maintain graves, responsibility for their upkeep falls to local councils if family members die or move away.